Terminus-Project/Terminus-Bot/README.md

 Reply to server PINGs.
 Without this script loaded, the bot will frequently disconnect due to ping timeouts.

+### Potassium

+Track user K intake.

+Comands:

+* POTASSIUM - Check your potassium or the potassium of another user.
+* HYPERKALAEMIA - Find out who has the most potassium.
+* HYPOKALAEMIA - Find out who has the least potassium.

 ### Rainbows

 Make text more colorful.